Last updated 11/12/2025

 ELIGIBLE SITES

-Telemedicine can be provided in a member’s residence; the distance provider is responsible for the confidentiality requirements.
-See “Originating Provider Requirements” section for list of eligible originating sites for facility fee.
+Telemedicine can be provided in member’s residence; the distance provider is responsible for the confidentiality requirements.
+Member’s residences do not qualify for originating provider reimbursement.

 Enrolled Originating Site Provider – An enrolled provider who is operating a secure connection that complies with the requirements of the Health Insurance Portability and Accountability Act of 1996, 42 U.S.C.
 1320d, et seq., and assisting an enrollee with the technology necessary for a telehealth visit.
 An originating site provider is not required to participate in the delivery of the healthcare service.
 An enrollee’s residence is not reimbursable as an enrolled originating site provider.